 After lunch which the Casa Carmen cook had kept warm for us, we walked the block and a half to the jardin (garden), San Miguel’s central plaza with its center bandstand and manicured trees, fronted on one side by the striking parroquia, San Miguel’s iconic pink sandstone main church, that is unlike any other in Mexico.
 To my now well-traveled eyes, it seemed reminiscent of Gaudi’s perennially unfinished cathedral in Barcelona, Spain, La Sagrada Familia.

 We spent a too short two nights at Casa Carmen and in San Miguel.
 On the morning we were checking out, Cynthia, the owner of Casa Carmen was in the office.
-She was the daughter of the woman who had owned it back in 1963.
-We were still both the same age — as we had been in 1963 when we had tried to be friends across a linguistic and cultural void.
+She is the daughter of the woman who had owned it when we stayed there in 1963.
+We were still both the same age — just as we were in 1963 when we had tried to be friends across a linguistic and cultural void.
 Now she spoke excellent English as her mother had married an American and she had spent 44 years living in the United States.
 We could now communicate in two languages as I had majored in Spanish in college, had spent a semester studying in Colombia and had been using Spanish in my work as a lawyer for lo these many years.
 I showed her an old slide I had found of her, all dressed in white, a little girl helping to carry the statue of an angel in a long ago religious procession.

 We fell into a bilingual time travel reverie.
 We looked at each other, searching for the little girls we had been when we last saw each other.
 I would not have recognized her in the street, but as we chatted away, I could catch glimpses of my friend, Cindy, with whom I had been sent off to Catholic school in 1963.
 We decided we both looked marvelous, having lived parallel lives, shepherding our children through to adulthood and then fulfilling the emotionally wrought task of presiding over the deaths of parents.